 To retroactively claim the employee retention credit, you will use IRS Form 941-X to file an amended quarterly return.
 Note that one Form 941-X must be used for each quarter for which you are claiming the ERTC/ERC.
 Once completed and submitted to the IRS by mail, you will receive a refund check by mail in about four to 12 months.

 If you don’t want to tackle this task yourself, you can reach out to your accountant or tax professional.
 Additionally, you can use an ERC refund service that will do the hard work for you in exchange for a fee.

 Several erc service providers also offer help with qualifying for the research and development.
 Learn how to claim the r&d credit as well to make the most of your tax return.

 The Bottom Line On Applying For ERC If You Used PPP

->

-> While filing for the ERC retroactively can put money back into your pocket, the process can be quite lengthy — in some cases, a full year until you receive your refund.
-If you need extra funding in the meantime, there are other options available.
+While filing for the ERC retroactively can put money back into your pocket, the process can be quite lengthy, so if you need extra funding in the meantime, there are other options available.
 Start with our top picks for the best small business loans.
 Or if you want a more flexible option, check out the top small business lines of credit, with some lenders offering access to funds as quickly as the same business day.
-If you’re willing to wait for funds in exchange for low-interest rates and longer repayment terms, you might also want to look into Small Business Administration loans for your business.

->

-> Regardless of which option you choose, make sure to carefully evaluate your funding options and carefully review all rates and terms before committing to a lender.
+Regardless of which option you choose, make sure to carefully evaluate your funding options and carefully review all rates and terms before committing to a lender.
 Good luck!